junhong420/junhong_WAD_Assignment1/README.md

 console.log(hotelManagement.addStaffMember('Alina','Cleaner'));
 ```

+^Staff member will be added

-//function 4: check and get staff list for all staff member<br>
+- **Function 4: Check and get staff list for all staff member**<br>
-//enter the following console to check the staff member added in the staff list<br>
+- Enter the following console to check the staff member added in the staff list<br>

 ```
 console.log('Staff List: ', hotelManagement.checkStaffList());
 ```

+^Display all the staff member from the staff list

-//function 5: get total number of staff<br>
+- **Function 5: Get total number of staff**<br>
-//enter the following console to check number of staff member added<br>
+- Enter the following console to check number of staff member added<br>

 ```
 console.log(hotelManagement.checkNumberOfStaff());<br>
 ```

+^Total number of staff will be shown

-//function 6: check available <br>
+- **Function 6: Check room availability** <br>
-//enter the following console to check the availability of the rooms with the parameter of the room number<br>
+- Enter the following console to check the availability of the rooms with the parameter of the room number<br>

 ```
 console.log(hotelManagement.checkAvailableRoom(201));